 Since the slave chef of Thomas Jefferson, African-Americans have plied their culinary trade here.

-When regular confections won’t satisfy, discriminating palates trek here for invigorating chocolates.
+When regular confections won’t satisfy, discriminating palates trek for invigorating chocolates.

 Josephine Baker’s Paris

-Though she only lived here for 14 years, the centennial of her birth was celebrated with reverance.
+Though Josephine only lived here 14 years, the centennial of her birth was celebrated with reverence.

-Most travelers do not know there are many grave sites that trace over 200 years of major black figures.
+Most travelers do not know there are many major black grave sites that trace over 200 years here.